How to Make Your AI Content Look 100% Human

 AI Detectors (For Diagnosing the Problem)

 Before fixing anything, you need to know if thereâs even an issue.
-AI detectors scan your text and highlight areas that seem too AI-like based on factors like perplexity, burstiness and stylometry.
-They give you a rough score or a color-coded verdict like âAI-writtenâ or âHuman.â
+AI detectors flag text that appears too AI-generated, based on factors like perplexity, burstiness and stylometry.

 Popular examples: